 - Glue (washable fabric glue, preferably)

 - And one specialty item that might be in your sewing kit already: a fabric marker.
 Don’t skip this, it’s really important to getting the placement of the waffle ridges.

 *wool felt works better, because of the thicker body and more robust material

 First, the pattern.
-Download the PDF Waffle Pattern by clicking here
+Download the PDF Waffle Pattern Below:

 Now, the meat and potatoes of the long format tutorial (remember the video above shows all the steps start to finish!)

 - Once you’ve cut the pieces in the pattern as instructed, you’ll need to go back and transfer the lines drawn across the large block of the pattern onto your felt with the fabric marking pen.
 The easiest way is to lay the pattern over the cut felt and progressively fold back the pattern, using the printed line as a mark to fold along and then running the tip of your marker down the folded over edge, transferring the mark onto the fabric.

 2. I’m skipping a couple steps shown in the video, but this image shows how the large rectangle is stitch into ridges that stand upright.
 The next step is cutting notches in each ridge.
 The notches are made by laying the short strip of the paper pattern along the ridge and placing a mark with the fabric marker onto the felt in spots that correspond to the marks on the pattern.